Twelver Shi'ism: Mut'ah: Temporary marriage

 Nikāḥ al-Mut'ah, Nikah el Mut'a (نكاح المتعة, also Nikah Mut'ah literally, "marriage of pleasure"), or sighah, is a fixed-time marriage which, according to the Usuli Shia schools of Shari'a (Islamic law), is a marriage with a preset duration, after which the marriage is automatically dissolved.
 It has many conditions that can be considered as pre-requisite, similar to that of permanent marriage.
 However, it is regarded as haram (prohibited) by Sunnis.
 This is a highly controversial fiqh topic; Sunnis and Shi'a hold diametrically opposed views on its permissibility.
 However, some Sunni Muslims recognize Nikah Misyar.
 Mutah is claimed to have existed during the time of Muhammad, and during a portion of his time, it was not prohibited.
 On this basis, Shias believe that anything that was allowed during the time of Muhammad should remain allowed after.
 Mut'ah was allegedly practiced from the time of revelation to Muhammad until the time of Umar as the verse 70: 29 points to it.

 Jurisprudence (Fiqh)

+Ja'far al-Sadiq calligraphy at the Prophet's Mosque in Medina, the sixth Imam and the eponymous founder of the Ja'fari school of Islamic jurisprudence.

 According to Ja'fari jurisprudence, Sharia is derived from the Qur'an and the Sunnah.

 The difference between Sunni and Shīʻa Sharia results from a Shīʻa belief that Muhammad assigned ʻAlī to be the first ruler and the leader after him (the Khalifa or steward).
 This difference resulted in the Shīʻa: